agabor/docs/_includes/parse-server/push-notifications.md

 });
 ```

-If you have a list of certificates, Parse Server's strategy on choosing them is trying to match `installations`' `appIdentifier` with `bundleId` first.
+If you have a list of certificates, MSG Server's strategy on choosing them is trying to match `installations`' `appIdentifier` with `bundleId` first.
 If it can find some valid certificates, it will use those certificates to establish the connection to APNS and send notifications.
 If it can not find, it will try to send the notifications with all certificates.
 Prod certificates first, then dev certificates.

 ### 3. Configure Client Apps

-Configure an app which connects to Parse Server.
+Configure an app which connects to MSG Server.
 We have provided a detailed [list of steps to configure your iOS and Android clients](#configuring-your-clients-to-receive-push-notifications).

 ### 4. Send Push Notifications

-Currently Parse Server only supports sending push notifications by your `masterKey`.
+Currently MSG Server only supports sending push notifications by your `masterKey`.
 The easiest way to do that is to curl:

 ```curl
 curl -X POST \